 The flight is a scenic one with panoramic views of Himalayan peaks, especially Annapurna, Dhaulagiri, Nilgiri etc. and Kaligandaki River.
 The flight to/from Jomsom happens only in the morning because of high wind speed in afternoon time that restricts smooth flight take off and landing.
 Stay overnight at hotel in Pokhara

 En route, you will enjoy the mountain views, green sceneries, rice terrace fields, vegetable fields and people being engaged in their daily life activities.
 If you choose to fly back to Kathmandu, it takes about 25 minutes.
 There are several flights from Kathmandu to Pokhara from morning to afternoon.
-Stay overnight at hotel in Kathmandu.

 Below is a list of equipment and clothing required for trekking.
 The necessity of these items depends on the type, altitude, timing and destination of trekking.
 Appropriate trekking gears are not only required for the comfort/pleasure of your trek but also to improve safety factor.
 Please have a look over these items in order to fully prepare and thoroughly enjoy the trekking.